 There are currently 5 types of IUDs available on the United States; ParaGard, Mirena, Kyleena, Liletta, and Skyla.
 The Paragard is a nonhormonal IUD and a plastic T wrapped with copper wire which can be left in place for up to 12 years.
 The Mirena, Kyleena, Liletta, and Skyla IUDs use the hormone progestin to prevent pregnancy.
 Progestin is very similar to the hormone progesterone that bodies make naturally.
-Mirena works for up to 6 years.
-Kyleena works for up to 5 years.
-Liletta works for up to 4 years.
-Skyla works for up to 3 years.
+Mirena and Liletta IUDs work for up to 7 years.
+The Kyleena IUD works for up to 5 years and the Skyla works for up to 3 years.

 The IUD is the reversible contraceptive method used by more people across the globe than any other method.